TemiTheAnalyst/POSTGRESQL-PORTFOLIO/README.md

-Hello!, Welcome to my portfolio. i have worked on a database using POSTGRESQL, plrasr feel free to go throygh it and contact me for QUestions and more information. thank you, Bye.
+Hello!, Welcome to my portfolio.
+I have worked on a database using POSTGRESQL, please feel free to go through it and contact me for Questions and more information. thank you, Bye. saintwondertemilolu@gmail.com